preames/public-notes/llvm-riscv-status.rst

 Performance (Minor)
 -------------------

+NOTE: This section has been largely gutted with current content moved to the llvm-riscv/ folder.

 Things in this category are thought to be worth implementing individually, but likely individually minor in their performance impact.
 Eventually, everything here should be filed as a LLVM issue, but these are my rough notes for the moment.